Cantera/workshop-materials/ncm-2025/README.md

 This should automatically open a page in your web browser that shows you the files for the Workshop.
 We're going to be working from one of the sub-folders in the zip file.

 > [!NOTE]
 > Alternatively, you can open Jupyter notebooks in VS Code or Spyder.
+For VS Code, you will need the _Jupyter_ extension.
 For Spyder, the _spyder-notebook_ plugin is required.

 Hooray!
 You're all set!
 See you on March 16th!